Goa economy bears the brunt of India's coronavirus lockdown | DW | 04.01.2021

 'Standing in the sun all day isn't easy, but what's the alternative?
 This is the only way we can stay alive,' said the 25-year-old

-Under regular circumstances, it is nearly impossible to find accommodation in the more popular areas of Goa, especially towards the end of December.
+Under regular circumstances, it is nearly impossible to find accommodation in the more popular areas of Goa, especially toward the end of December.
 This year was different.

-Many domestic travelers do not have the same spending capacity as a tourist from a country with a better rate of currency exchange against the rupee, explained a local hotel owner, requesting anonymity.
+Many domestic travelers do not have the same spending capacity as a tourist from a country with a better rate of currency exchange against the rupee, a hotel owner said, requesting anonymity.
 This makes international tourists the ideal guests, he added.

 With the Indian government suspending scheduled commercial international air travel, many businesses were left in the lurch.